e

 Since its establishment in 1935 the CLS has held a series of annual events - lectures, study days, discussion groups, luncheons, and outings – in London.
-Today, the Society works to continue these traditions by hosting a number of lectures at Swedenborg Hall, and an annual luncheon to celebrate Lamb’s birthday in February.
+Today, the Society works to continue these traditions by hosting a number of lectures at Bath Spa University, London, and an annual luncheon to celebrate Lamb’s birthday in February.
 New members are very welcome to join us.

 The Charles Lamb Society welcomes all to their meetings.
-You do not have to be a member to attend, and events, except the lunch and Coleridge conference, are free.
+You do not have to be a member to attend, and events, except the birthday lunch, are free.

-Due to the Covid-19 pandemic, recent events have taken place online.
-The talks were recorded, and can be accessed by clicking on the following links:
+Since the Covid-19 pandemic, several recent events have taken place online.
+The talks were recorded, have been uploaded to the Charles Lamb Society Youtube channel, and can be accessed by clicking the following links:

 Jane Moore, 'Mary and the Men: male tribute writing in the Romantic period' (13 February 2021)